Vedenin/useful-java-links/README.md

 * [Javaslang](http://javaslang.com) - Functional component library that provides persistent data types and functional control structures.
 * [jOOλ](https://github.com/jOOQ/jOOL) - Extension to Java 8 which aims to fix gaps in lambda, providing numerous missing types and a rich set of sequential Stream API additions.

+#### Reactive libraries

+*Libraries for developing reactive applications.*

+* [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm/) - Provide a standard for asynchronous stream processing with non-blocking backpressure.
+* [Reactor](http://projectreactor.io/) - Library for building reactive fast-data applications.
+* [RxJava](https://github.com/ReactiveX/RxJava) - Library for composing asynchronous and event-based programs using observable sequences from the JVM.

 ### 3. Add new features in Java language and JVM
 ### 4. Web Frameworks

+*Frameworks that handle the communication between the layers of an web application.*

+* [Apache Tapestry](http://tapestry.apache.org/) - Component-oriented framework for creating dynamic, robust, highly scalable web applications.
+* [Apache Wicket](http://wicket.apache.org/) - Component-based web application framework similar to Tapestry with a stateful GUI.
+* [Google Web Toolkit](http://www.gwtproject.org/) - Toolbox which includes a Java-to-JavaScript compiler for client-side code, XML parser, API for RPC, JUnit integration, internationalization support and widgets for the GUI.
+* [Grails](https://grails.org/) - Groovy framework with the aim to provide a highly productive environment by favoring convention over configuration, no XML and support for mixins.
+* [Ninja](http://www.ninjaframework.org/) - Full stack web framework.
+* [Pippo](http://www.pippo.ro/) - Small, highly modularized Sinatra-like framework.
+* [Play](https://www.playframework.com/) - Uses convention over configuration, hot code reloading and display of errors in the browser.
+* [PrimeFaces](http://primefaces.org/) - JSF framework which has a free and a commercial version with support.
+Provides several frontend components.
+* [Ratpack](http://ratpack.io/) - Set of libraries that facilitate fast, efficient, evolvable and well tested HTTP applications.
+* [Spring Boot](http://projects.spring.io/spring-boot/) - Microframework which simplifies the development of new Spring applications.
+* [Spring](http://projects.spring.io/spring-framework/) - Provides many packages ranging from dependency injection to aspect-oriented programming to security.
+* [Vaadin](https://vaadin.com/) - Event-driven framework build on top of GWT.
+Uses server-side architecture with Ajax on the client-side.

 ### 5. GUI

 *Libraries to create modern graphical user interfaces.*